VF Corporation Government Affairs and Political Activity

 • VF does not make contributions in support of or in opposition to ballot initiatives.

-• VF does not participate in electioneering communication to our associates or anyone outside the company.
+• VF does not participate in electioneering communication to our employees or anyone outside the Company.

-• VF does partner and work with various third parties -- such as trade associations, coalitions, civil society initiatives, and international organizations – to communicate and advance our positions on key issues.
-VF periodically reviews the work performed by our trade associations and industry groups, either on VF’s behalf or more broadly, to ensure continued alignment with our interests, business strategies, and Purpose-led commitments.
+• VF works with various third parties – such as trade associations, coalitions, civil society initiatives, and international organizations – to communicate and advance our positions on key issues.
+VF periodically reviews the work performed by our trade associations and industry groups to ensure continued alignment with our interests, business strategies, and commitments.

-The following is a list of U.S.-based organizations to which in Fiscal Year 2023 VF has contributed (1) trade association payments of $25,000 or more (along with the non-tax-deductible portion of those payments); (2) payments to IRS 527 entities; and (3) payments to advocacy organizations that engage in political activities such as 501(c)(4) organizations.
+The following is a list of U.S. based organizations to which in Fiscal Year 2025 VF contributed (1) trade association payments of $25,000 or more (along with the non-tax-deductible portion of those payments); (2) payments to IRS 527 entities; and (3) payments to advocacy organizations that engage in political activities, such as 501(c)(4) organizations.

 Organization Total Dues Non-Deductible Percentage